 Taylor’s student-athletes have won numerous NCAA individual national championships, including indoor and outdoor triple jump crowns by Yorai Shaoul in 2018-19 and four NCAA titles each by Cimran Virdi (pole vault) and Uzoma Orji (shot put and weight throw).
 Among those national champions is Maryann Gong, who was named as a Top 30 finalist for the 2017 NCAA Woman of the Year Award and earned back-to-back CoSIDA Division III National Academic All-America of the Year honors in 2015 and 2016.

 Before arriving at MIT, Taylor coached the women’s track club at South Carolina and was the boy’s track coach at both Granby and Mohawk Regional high schools in Massachusetts.
 Taylor also coached the boy’s and girl’s cross country teams at Mohawk Regional.

 A native of Columbia, S.C., Taylor is a graduate of the University of South Carolina where he was a four-year letter winner and a 4:05-miler.
-After receiving his undergraduate degree in Physical Education, Taylor entered UMass-Amherst to study and receive his Masters in Exercise Science.
+After receiving his undergraduate degree in physical education, Taylor earned his Master’s degree in exercise science from the University of Massachusetts-Amherst.